FAIRDataPipeline/DataPipeline.jl/README.md

 | [![stable docs][docs-stable-img]][docs-stable-url] | [![Package Testing][testing-img]][testing-url] | [![codecov][codecov-img]][codecov-url] | [![Zenodo][zenodo-badge]][zenodo-url] |
 | [![dev docs][docs-dev-img]][docs-dev-url] | [![Julia Nightly][nightly-img]][nightly-url] | |

-## Features

-- Conveniently download Data Products from the [SCRC Data Registry](https://data.scrc.uk/).
-- File hash-based version checking: new data is downloaded only when necessary.
-- A SQLite layer for convenient pre-processing (typically aggregation, and the joining of disparate datasets based on common identifiers.)
-- Easily register model code or realisations (i.e. 'runs') with a single line of code.

 ## Installation

 The package is now registered with General and can be added via the package manager Pkg.
 From the REPL type `]` to enter Pkg mode and run: